DevExpress/ThemeBuilder/README.md

 [![CircleCI](https://circleci.com/gh/DevExpress/ThemeBuilder.svg?style=svg)](https://circleci.com/gh/DevExpress/ThemeBuilder)

-# DevExtreme ThemeBuilder
+# DevExtreme ThemeBuilder UI

-The DevExtreme ThemeBuilder allows you to modify themes shipped with DevExtreme or create custom themes.
+The DevExtreme ThemeBuilder UI allows you to modify themes shipped with DevExtreme or create custom themes.
 This tool is available [online](https://devexpress.github.io/ThemeBuilder/).

-If you need to run the ThemeBuilder locally (for example, when working with a pre-release version or a version with a hotfix applied), clone this repository and follow the instructions below.
+If you need to run the ThemeBuilder UI locally, clone this repository and follow the instructions below.

 ## Prerequisites